goto-eof/europea-library-server/README.md

 Before running the software as Spring Boot application it is necessary to follow some steps:

 - edit the `application.yml` in the following way:
-    - set the `google.books.api_key` to your google api key
+    - set the `google.books.api_key` to your Google API key
         - Europea Library uses Google Books API to retrieve information about books.
 This API has daily limits: 1,000 requests/day.
 To get the API key go to [Google Console](https://console.cloud.google.com/apis/credentials?hl=it) and create an API key.
 Remember